Business model

 How It Works Today

 Matching is free for families.
 Midwives do not pay per lead, and we do not take a commission on birth services.
-Every referral we send is based on location, apparent fit, and publicly available practice information.
+Every match is based on location, apparent fit, availability information, and public practice information rather than payment.

 Affiliate Resources

 Some guides and emails include partner links to birth education resources.
 If you sign up or buy through one of those links, we may earn a commission at no extra cost to you.
-We only place these links where the resource is relevant to the article, and paid links do not affect which midwives appear in the directory or who receives a family referral.
+Paid links do not affect which midwives appear in the directory or who receives a family match.

 What We Do Not Do